FusionCache/docs/docs/kvfind/kvfind.md

 # KV_FIND
 Searches the cache for values matching criteria and returns their keys.

 Note, this is a relatively expensive operation because all keys must be checked.
 Even when the `keyrgx` is set, each key must still be checked with the regular expression.
-If it fails, the value is not checked.

 {: .important}
 > This command is useful but may not be suitable for production.
 A future release will provide a suitable alternative.